 The scientific objective of the Wheatscan Consortium is to elucidate the pathomechanism of wheat sensitivity, also known as non-celiac gluten sensitivity.
 Aside from the Leibniz-LSB@TUM, another four renowned research institutes are part of the Wheatscan Consortium.
 In particular, the scientists aim to identify the wheat proteins causing wheat sensitivity and to characterize their functions.
 Based on this knowledge, the scientists want to develop better diagnostic tests for this sensitivity.
 In the joint project, the scientists will investigate the 60 main wheat cultivars grown in Germany between 1891 and 2010.
 They will focus on the potential of the wheat cultivars to stimulate the immune system dependent on the genetic variability (genome), gene expression (transcriptome) and the protein composition (proteome).
 In this multidisciplinary approach, the scientists want to develop the foundation for cultivating new types of wheat with as little pathogenic potential as possible, good nutritional and product characteristics as well as sufficient profitability.

-Leibniz Research Consortium 'Sustainable Food Production and Healthy Nutrition'
+Leibniz Research Consortium 'Sustainable Food Production and Healthy Nutrition' (closed 2021)

 Together with twelve other Leibniz Institutes with scientists working in many different disciplines, the Leibniz-LSB@TUM contributes to the Leibniz Consortium 'Sustainable Food Production and Healthy Nutrition'.
 In this network, the partners have a common platform but work in a decentralized fashion.
 The objective is to link the activities of the partner institutes, to develop joint research activities in cooperation with each other and to bundle the research results for presentation to the public, politicians and the media.
 The objectives of the Consortium are the development of systematic scientific foundations to meet the interdisciplinary challenges of achieving 'sustainable food production and healthy nutrition' in their entire complexity on all levels and creating scientifically sound recommendations for society.